isabellafalconi/isabellafalconi/resume.md

 Isabella Falconi Villon

-Graduate from "Charlestown High School" as "Class of 2025", now getting a bachelor's degree on a combined major of Cybersecurity and Criminal Justice at Northeastern.
+Education
+Northeastern University, Khoury College of Computer Sciences
+Candidate: Bachelor of Science in Cybersecurity and Criminal Justice Boston, MA Sep 2025 - May 2029